NEW Quarterly Overview

 “The crack spreads could be a significant indicator of demand over the coming weeks and months.”

 US energy policy is the most significant factor in the oil market in 2021.
 Daily production reached an all-time peak of 13.1 mbpd in March 2020.
 A more restrictive regulatory environment is likely to make that peak unattainable over the coming months and years.
-As the vaccines create herd immunity to the coronavirus, the demand for crude oil is likely to rise.
+If the current variant does not pose a significant risk, the demand for crude oil is likely to continue to rise.
 OPEC and Russia are in a more influential position when it comes to supplies.
 Worsening US-Saudi relations that push the KSA towards Russia could exacerbate the rift and drive oil prices higher.

 Meanwhile, the Middle East remains a potential flashpoint for the crude oil market.
 The area is home to more than half the world’s crude oil reserves.
 Any hostilities that cause supply concerns could send the price of crude oil for nearby delivery appreciably higher in the blink of an eye.
 The Middle East could provide surprises to the oil market, but global demand remains the primary factor for the price over the coming weeks.
 Iran remains a turbulent factor in the area that is home to over half the world’s crude oil reserves.
 Even though the Biden administration seeks to move back into the nuclear nonproliferation treaty with Iran, tensions between the two nations remain high.
 The dramatic shift in US production policy increases OPEC and Russia’s influence in the crude oil market, which is ultimately bullish for the price of the energy commodity.
-The situation in Afghanistan is weakening the US’s negotiating position in the Middle East and could open the possibility of hostile acts from enemies.
+The situation in Afghanistan weakened the US’s negotiating position in the Middle East and could open the possibility of hostile acts from enemies.

 In previous reports, I wrote: